 Community Alliance for Learning Overview

 Someone who had 3 hours of volunteer time could: ...work with two to three students throughout the school year, if the volunteer has three hours per month to devote to WCC.
-A volunteer who is unable to commit to a regular schedule could devote three hours to stuffing envelopes for a fundraising campaign, assisting with a volunteer training session, or distributing and collecting assessment surveys.
+A volunteer who is unable to commit to a regular schedule could devote three hours to serving as a substitute coach.

 Wherever possible, WCC also compiles hard data, which demonstrates the program is helping to produce successful academic outcomes, from district-wide writing assessments, WCC's own writing assessment tests, and standardized English Language Arts tests.
 The California High School Exit Exam (CAHSEE), which includes a separately scored essay component, provides a strong objective measure of students' writing skills.